Public Hearing — Monday, April 27, 2026 · 4:00 PM

 Keep it short.
 Be factual.
 Be firm.
 Here are the key points:

-When contacting officials, mention these points:
+When testifying or writing, mention these points:

-• 322 homes have been approved on NE 174th Street — a road originally built for 20 homes, with no sidewalks, no shoulders, and no secondary emergency access.
+• 300+ homes have been approved on NE 174th Street — a road originally built for 20 homes, with no sidewalks, no shoulders, and no secondary emergency access.

 • The county's own code (CCC 40.350.030(B)(6)(a)) allows denial of development when off-site road conditions create a significant safety hazard.
 The county has the authority to act — it is choosing not to.